akshat-khare/OpenRobertaWikiLocal/Roadmap.md

 ## Vision
-The Open Roberta Lab is **the** platform to program robots and other intertesting things.
+The Open Roberta Lab is **the** platform to program robots and other interresting things, like microcontrollers or industrial robot arms.

 ## How to
 * Support many different interresting robot systems.